codysoyland/django-phased/README.rst

 used in place of the standard UpdateCacheMiddleware will prevent the cache middleware from varying the cache key based on cookies, thus enabling caching of pages in authenticated sessions.

-Documentation lives in the ``docs`` directory as Sphinx documentation or `in HTML rendered form here`_.

-.. _`in HTML rendered form here`: http://django-phased.readthedocs.org/en/latest/